Parkhib/CODSOFT/README.md

-CREDIT CARD FAULT DETECTION SYSTEM
+CREDIT CARD FRAUD DETECTION SYSTEM

 Credit Card Fraud Detection using Logistic Regression on credit card dataset As this is a binary classification problem, we will be using Logistic Regression model for model training.